 Starting your own spa or massage practice or managing one for someone else is a challenge many seek.
 It’s exciting to take a business from ground zero and manage its growth over time.
 But the sad reality is that many businesses don’t make it long term.
 In fact, only about half of all establishments survive five years or longer, according to the U.S. Small Business Administration Office of Advocacy.
 Only one-third of establishments survive ten years or longer.

 Lack of planning: Having a business plan is critical.
 It forces you to analyze the various aspects of your business.
-Also since it is based on accurate and current information, you will be better able to see if your projections for growth add up.
-A thorough plan should include your vision, an analysis of the market and competition, required team members, financial needs and a marketing and promotion component.
-Your plan also should have a budget that projects one, three and five years.
+Also, since it is based on accurate and current information, you will be better able to see if your projections for growth add up.
+A thorough plan should include your vision, an analysis of the market and competition, required team members, financial needs, and a marketing and promotion component.
+Your plan also should have a budget that projects one, three, and five years.
 As part of your plan, assess your challenges and opportunities.
 As you identify your challenges, strategize how you plan to resolve or meet them.

-Lack strong online presence: In today’s business environment, you need a website so that prospects can find you online; you also need a social media presence.
-Your website, optimized for mobile device, needs to provide information about your services and your value proposition from a competitive standpoint.
+Lack of strong online presence: In today’s business environment, you need a website so that prospects can find you online; you also need a social media presence.
+Your website, optimized for a mobile device, needs to provide information about your services and your value proposition from a competitive standpoint.
 A strong social media presence will enable you to engage with clients to answer questions and provide updates on your products and services.

 These are just some of the more common reasons businesses fail.
 It’s important to periodically review your business plan and make the necessary changes to keep moving forward.
 Plan for the future but always keep your eye on the day-to-day running of your business.